d-tork/death-pledge/README.md

 ### Example usage
 ```
-# [re]process the last 5 URLs added
+# Scrape the first 5 pages of the gallery
 python deathpledge -n 5

-# process only new listings not already in database
+# process only new listings not already in clean database
-python deathpledge --new
+python deathpledge --process
 ```

 ## Rebuilding and using the Docker image